ipoerner/largo/README.md

 If your project is not a Git repository, it will use `pwd` to determine the current path.
 Thus, you'll need to explicitly change to the directory you want to see mounted in the container.

+You can append a list of additional arguments to the `docker run`command if you like.

 ## Directory structure